 Theresa’s book, Beyond Rosemary, Basil, and Thyme, will be available April 1.

 A list of Theresa's classes and presentations

-Perhaps it's time you expanded and tried growing something different in your herb garden!
+Perhaps you have thought about expaning and growing something different in your herb garden!
 While many of us grow herbs such as basil, rosemary and thyme, there are other, less common herbs that are well worth growing, too – perfect for bringing exciting and unexpected flavors to dishes and drinks, and beauty to your garden!
 Maybe you will find a place in your garden and kitchen for these unique herbs.
 You'll depart with a handout of growing tips, a recipe or two, and a list of herb resources.

 The container gardener is limited only by his or her imagination because even the smallest patio or balcony can reap a crop of herbs, flowers and vegetables.
 There are few plants that do not grow well containers and we’ll discuss those also.
 A container of herbs is ideal to clip for kitchen use and you will see most herbs and flowers thrive when properly planted in a container with as little as five hours of direct sunlight each day.

 Vegetables for Small Spaces – Containers, Window Raised Planter Boxes

 Grow your own vegetables on your porch, patio or balcony all season long when you choose the veggies that do best in small spaces!
 As you will see many of your favorite vegetables grow productively in containers or raised planters.
 Learn where to order seed and which containers to use and care for your favorites.